 Our model also assumes a monodisperse distribution of particles, when true colloids (and especially environmental contaminants) are expected to be polydisperse.
 In the dilute limit $\phi\ll{1}$, particle interactions can be neglected, and we expect that this model could still be easily applicable to a colloidal dispersion with a broad size distribution.

 We also note that this theory is only concerned with the limit in which particle distribution is fully developed, i.e., it becomes invariant in the streamwise direction when sufficiently far downstream.
-Naturally, the downstream lengthscale over which the particle distribution reaches this fully-developed state will also be key in designing separations driven by diffusiophoresis, since it would set a minimum design length to achieve the optimal water recovery given by \eqref{eq:gamma_N}.
-This lengthscale, obtained from balancing streamwise advection with cross-channel diffusiophoresis, can be estimated as $L_\text{dev}\sim W^2U/\Gamma_p$, with $U$ a typical velocity scale given by the streamwise flow rate.
-Further subtleties in the boundary layer analysis, such as the influence of spatially-varying shear in rectangular channels, can be found in reference \citenum{Shim2021-yt}.
+Naturally, the downstream length scale over which the particle distribution reaches this fully developed state will also be key in designing separations driven by diffusiophoresis, since it would set a minimum design length to achieve the optimal water recovery given by \eqref{eq:gamma_N}.
+This length scale, obtained from balancing streamwise advection with cross-channel diffusiophoresis, can be estimated as $L_\text{dev}\sim W^2U/\Gamma_p$, with $U$ a typical velocity scale given by the streamwise flow rate.
+Further subtleties in the boundary layer analysis, such as the influence of spatially varying shear in rectangular channels, can be found in reference \citenum{Shim2021-yt}.